 Keep reading.
 You don’t want to lose out on this one because it may help increase your conversion, engagement, and open rates.

 What Is Homebot for Homeowners, and Who Owns It?

-Homebot is an automatically generated wealth digest or overview that produces monthly financial analysis content sent out to homeowners.
+Homebot is an automatically generated wealth digest or overview producing monthly financial analysis content sent to homeowners.

 This content is sent via email to clients of real estate professionals such as realtors or real estate lenders, showing them how money can be saved or built wealth with their existing home.

 The information included in these reports is as follows: